Profit & Loss Report

 Other Adjustments:

-You have the option to enter in data for your other adjustments.
+You have the option to enter data for your other adjustments.
 You can choose to add in depreciation on your assets, shareholder salaries and product on hand.

 The Product on hand could include the value of supplement and feed you have on hand, or wool on hand.